jonesdevelopment/sonar/README.md

 Please note that this version is still in development and may have bugs and other issues.
 If you want to report a bug or issue, please open a [GitHub issue](https://github.com/jonesdevelopment/sonar-antibot/issues) or ticket on [Discord](https://jonesdev.xyz/discord/).
 If you encounter a false positive, please read [this](https://github.com/jonesdevelopment/sonar-antibot/tree/main#false-positives).
-Make sure to join the [Discord](https://jonesdev.xyz/discord/) in order to receive update notifications.
+Make sure to join the Jones Development [Discord](https://jonesdev.xyz/discord/) in order to receive update notifications.

 ## Design
 * Effective and lightweight